This post may contain affiliate links. For more information, please see our affiliate policy.

 Italian Minestrone Soup is hearty and comforting, packed full of greens, chickpeas, and vegetables in a delicious and bright tomato broth.
 You can customize this recipe to use up pantry staples and clean out your crisper drawer, too.

-The umami secret ingredient in this classic Italian recipe is something different: porcini mushrooms.
-These little dried Italian mushrooms may not look like much (and you don’t need a lot) but they’re the backbone of this amazing soup.
+This best Minestrone Soup recipe has an unexpected umami ingredient: porcini mushrooms.
+These little dried Italian mushrooms may not look like much (and you don’t need a lot) but they’re the backbone of this amazing soup while keeping it 100% vegan.

 Even though there are no strict rules about what goes in this rustic recipe, the basics are covered here.
 Of course, you can improvise depending on what you have on hand: leftover herbs, fresh tomatoes, potatoes, or even collard greens.

-Any way you simmer it, it will be a bright and delicious soup you won’t be able to stop thinking about.
+Any way you simmer it, it will be a bright and delicious vegetarian Minestrone soup you won’t be able to stop thinking about.

 Recipe ingredients